I blame my mother.

 I didn’t understand.
 My mom practically promised that girls would want to marry me if I offered myself as a friend first.
 This was not going as planned.
 But this kind of thing occurred for most of my young life.
 And it continued…for as long as I could remember.

 It wasn’t until much later, in high school when I could actually convince girls to be my girlfriend – okay, in all fairness, I didn’t have that many girlfriends in high school.
-And, in fact, I began looking for “sure things” (i.e. Mysti).
-I developed an attitude of looking for girls that were desperate, because I had become desperate – of course, that was my attitude.
-But I became reluctant to pursue girls that really captured my eye, because I think rejection began to scare me more and more.
+And, in fact, I began looking for anyone willing to give herself to me (i.e. Mysti).
+I developed an attitude of looking for girls that were vulnerable, because I had become desperate – of course, that was my attitude.
+But I became reluctant to pursue girls, in general, because I think rejection began to scare me more and more.
 But I’m totally okay with my friendships with women now.